exhuma/python-course-basic/index.rst

 What is Version Control
 -----------------------

-* Like "track changes" in office products.
-But on steroids.
+* Like "track changes" in office products… on steroids.
 * Primarily for plain-text files (f.ex.: source code).
+* Binary files (f.ex.
+Word documents) are supported, but many features will not work.
 * Visualising changes in files (diffing).
 * Undo those changes easily.
-* Branching, branching, branching.
+* **Branching**
 * Conflict handling/resolution.

 Version Control Models